datastax/ruby-driver/README.md

 end
 ```

 when you're done you can call `#close` to disconnect from Cassandra.
-You can connect to multiple Cassandra nodes by passing multiple comma separated host names to the `:host` option.
+You can connect to multiple Cassandra nodes by passing multiple comma separated host names to the `:host` option -- _this is deprecated, in v1.1.0 there is a new option `:hosts` that takes a list of host names_.

 # Usage